ingerjm0/hifi-docs-review/03.create/04.entities/06.add-sounds/docs.md

     b.
 [Resize the entity](../entity-appearance#set-the-size-of-an-entity) to approximately 10m wide, 10m high and 1m deep (X:10, Y:10, Z:1).
 2. Create a ball by [adding a sphere entity](../create-entities) to your domain.
 Optionally, [change the color](../entity-appearance#change-the-color-of-an-entity) of your ball, so that it is different than your wall.
 3. In the **Create** app, click on 'Properties' and scroll down to the 'Collision' settings.
 Check the box for 'Collides' and 'Dynamic'.
 4. For 'Collision Sound', enter the URL of your sound file.
-The sound must be a *.wav* file, uncompressed, 48Khz, 16 bit.
+The sound can be a WAV or MP3 file.
 The URL can be either a web address, or an ATP reference to the assets on this domain server.
 5. Scroll down to the 'Physics' settings.
 Set the 'Gravity' for Y to -5.
 This will cause your ball to fall a little more slowly than things on earth (use -9.8 if you want that).
 Gravity is in units of m/s<sup>2</sup>.

 As soon as you click off the ball, the gravity will cause the ball to fall downwards.
 When it hits the floor, it should stop or bounce a little and the sound should play.